 Don’t Waste Space

-If you’ve only got a small outdoor area to work with, it doesn’t make any sense to waste space.
+If you’ve only got a small area to work with, whether it be inside to create a small home office or outside to create a garden, it doesn’t make any sense to waste space.
 Make sure that you use every bit of your yard wisely.
 Having a clear plan in place before you start landscaping is the best way to make sure that you can fit everything you want in your backyard.

 In my experience, one of the best ways to save space when you’re landscaping your new garden area is to make smaller garden beds, especially around fences or against walls.
 For example, if your initial idea was to make garden beds 1.5 meters wide, consider reducing them to 1 meter.